saishyam43-oss/flowgrid-activation-quality-diagnosis/README.md

 ---

-## 🧭 Insights → Decisions I Would Make
+## 🧭 Decisions This Analysis Forces

-This analysis led me to three explicit product decisions.
+This analysis leads to three unavoidable product decisions if Flowgrid wants activation to predict retention.

-### FORCE COLLABORATION
-I found that solo accounts have **0% retention**.
+### 1️⃣ Force Early Collaboration

+Solo usage does not produce habit.
+Accounts that fail to invite a second user within one day have a **0% habit formation rate**.

+**Decision:**
-I would gate new workflows until a second user is invited.
+I would gate new workflows and advanced actions until a second user is invited.

+**Metric Owner:**
-**Metric Owner:** Time to Second User ≤ 1 day
+Time to Second User ≤ 1 day

 ---

-### GUIDE EXPLORATION
+### 2️⃣ Replace Checklists with Guided Exploration

-I found that repetition does not build habit.
+Repeated usage of a single feature does not build habit.
+Habitual accounts demonstrate **early behavioral breadth**, not higher activity volume.

+**Decision:**
-I would replace linear checklists with guided, multi-feature discovery.
+I would replace linear setup checklists with guided, multi-feature onboarding paths that reinforce value across the product surface.

+**Metric Owner:**
-**Metric Owner:** % High Activation Quality Accounts
+% of accounts reaching High Activation Quality Score (AQS)

 ---

-### MEASURE REALITY
+### 3️⃣ Stop Treating Activation as a Binary Event

+Binary activation reports success while masking the majority of churn risk.
+It optimizes for completion, not retention.

+**Decision:**
-I would stop reporting “Setup Complete.”
+I would stop reporting “Setup Complete” as a success metric and elevate habit-based activation to the executive level.
 It hides **99% of churn risk** and creates false confidence.

+**Metric Owner:**
-**Metric Owner:** True Habit Rate
+True Habit Rate

+---

+## 🚫 Metrics I Would Stop Reporting

+- Binary “Activation Completed”
+- Setup checklist completion rates
+- Single-user activation events

+These metrics create false confidence and mask the 99% of churn risk that occurs after first value.

 ---